intentor/adic/README.md

 ```

 **Hint:** on *Adic* the lifetime of your bindings is the lifetime of your containers.
 So, you can create as many containers as you want to hold your dependencies.

+**Good practice:** if you have many bindings to add to a container, it's better to create reusable objects that can setup related bindings together.
+Please see <a href="#bindings-setup">Bindings setup</a> for more information.

 3\.
 On the `Init()` method, place any code to start your game.